Fullchee/reminders-frontend/README.md

 ## TODOs:

+- make it look nicer
+  - gradient background
+  - white background for the actual form
+- add TinyMCE
+- switch to
   - add a new keyword from website
-- add an option to hide the new entry?
-- get the title from YouTube
+- get the title from YouTube?
 - nav bar for the buttons?
 - Hide the contents?
-- Form: tidy it up
-- React testing library tests
-  - Apollo GraphQL tests
 - Cypress.io tests
 - a11y